Christ in 1 Esdras

 Christ Connection - The House That Raises Itself

 These exiles spent decades raising a house of stone, and they knew it could fall again, as the first one had.
 Centuries later a man stands in that same courtyard and says, “Destroy this temple, and in three days I will raise it up” (John 2:19).
 He is talking about His body.
 Every other temple needs builders, decrees, kings to fund it; this one rebuilds itself.
-The labor of Adar foreshadows a dwelling no army can level for good, where God’s presence is not housed in cedar a…
+The labor of Adar foreshadows a dwelling no army can level for good, where God’s presence is housed in a Person.
+A…

 Open the chapter → - 1 Esdras 8Curated